About Us

 PLOs Assessed: 1, 2, 3, 6, 7, 8

 Process: Strategic Communication and journalism majors take a standardized assessment of the selected PLOs.
 Students take the assessment in the required JOUR 4999 Capstone course.
 The current instrument consists of 24 questions, four questions per PLO.
-Through, AY 21/22, journalism and strategic communication majors took different tests.
-These tests were different in the number of questions, number of questions of PLOs, and question content in some cases.
+Through AY 21/22, journalism and strategic communication majors took different tests.
+These tests were different in the number of questions, the number of questions of PLOs, and the question content in some cases.
 As of spring 2023, both majors take the same assessment.
 The assessment measures understanding of the six PLOs.
 The questions reflect an understanding of concepts taught in the lower-level core courses, JOUR 1001 Media in a Changing World, JOUR 3004 Information for Mass Communication, JOUR 3201 Principles of Strategic Communication, and JOUR 3776 Media Law (only required for journalism majors).

 Benchmark: 80% of students correctly answer questions representing each PLO